pqaidevteam/pqai/README.md

 ## Website

-Use the [web-app](http://3.215.231.221/search) if you want to run prior-art searches.
+Use the web-app [projectPQ.ai](https://projectpq.ai/search) if you want to run prior-art searches.

 ## API Access

-  1. Retrieve prior-art documents with text query
+###  1. Retrieve prior-art documents with text query

      Route: `/documents/`